-I am always mesmerized at how beautiful Austria’s capital is in springtime.
+I am always mesmerized by how beautiful Austria’s capital is in springtime.
 In all honesty, I asked myself whether this is the best time to visit Vienna.
 It is a question difficult to answer objectively.
 Vienna’s climate is such that all four seasons are represented and each brings its own charm.
-I advise our personalized itineraries guests to pick their favorite season and come experience it here.
-However, I decided to attempt an impartial evaluation of the matter and below you’ll find several compelling reasons as to why spring in the city – late March and April – is simply magical and the best time to visit Vienna.
+I always advise guests to pick their favorite season and come experience it here.
+However, I decided to attempt an impartial evaluation of the matter and below you’ll find several compelling reasons why spring in the city – late March and April – is simply magical and the best time to visit Vienna.

 Note: This article contains a few friendly affiliate links.
 Shall you make a purchase through them, we get a small commission at no extra cost for you.
 Thank you!

 Situated in central Europe, Vienna has an oceanic/humid climate with four seasons.
 This means summers are warm and humid (June) and the months of July and August can be extremely hot (above 38C).
 Winters are cold and dry with average temperatures at about 0C.
 Spring and autumn are variable with the months of November and March already/still quite cold and prone to snowfalls.
 Shoulder months are September and May with pleasant temperatures and many sunny days.
 Precipitations are moderate, but the region is quite windy throughout the year.

 Below, the average monthly temperatures in Celsius (Fahrenheit), according to Wikipedia.